What are Criollo horses used for?

 The horses were far enough away and high enough that the scratches could not be seen by the public.
 When the horses were looted from Constantinople during the Fourth Crusade in 1204 the horses were removed from the Hippodrome and sent to Venice as booty.

-Read: How do you teach a horse to lay down easy?
+Read: How do you train a horse to be tied up?

 Where is the Hippodrome in the Bible?